DominiqueFuchs/ansible-grafana-compose/README.md

 - disable test (staging) mode for Let's Encrypt and provide a valid contact email
 - install the systemd service and ensure it is enabled and immediately started
 - define a receiver for alertmanager and set it as default receiver - the example below configures a Telegram bot/channel (the correct URL would be *https://api.telegram.org* - just put a fake tld there to prevent spamming from copy/paste startups)
+- define a list of node exporter instances for Prometheus to scrape

 Which gives: